cicero78M/Cicero_V2/docs/frontend_login_scaling.md

 1. Validate `username` and `password`.
 2. Fetch the record from `dashboard_user` and verify the password with `bcrypt.compare`.
+3. Load premium cache columns (`premium_status`, `premium_tier`, `premium_expires_at`)
+   from `dashboard_user`.
+If the cache is empty or expired, fetch the latest `active` record from `dashboard_user_subscriptions` to refresh the cache before proceeding.
+4. If `premium_status` is `false` or `premium_expires_at` is in the past, reject the login with a `402 Payment Required` payload that contains the user id, detected tier, and suggested renewal steps.
-3. On success generate a JWT containing `user_id` and `role`.
+5. On success generate a JWT containing `user_id`, `role`, and the premium fields so the frontend can gate premium-only pages without another lookup.
-4. Store the token in Redis with a two-hour expiry and return it in the response and as a `token` cookie.
+6. Store the token in Redis with a two-hour expiry and return it in the response and as a `token` cookie.
+Add the premium fields to the JSON response body.
-5. Every successful login is reported to administrators via WhatsApp for auditing purposes.
+7. Every successful login is reported to administrators via WhatsApp for auditing purposes.
+Include the premium tier and expiry in the audit text for quick triage when a renewal is close to expiration.

 ## 4. Middleware